expo/expo/docs/pages/versions/unversioned/guides/push-notifications.md

 {
   "data": [
     {"status": "ok", "id": "XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX"},
+    {"status": "ok", "id": "YYYYYYYY-YYYY-YYYY-YYYY-YYYYYYYYYYYY"},
+    {"status": "ok", "id": "ZZZZZZZZ-ZZZZ-ZZZZ-ZZZZ-ZZZZZZZZZZZZ"},
-    {"status": "ok", "id": "YYYYYYYY-YYYY-YYYY-YYYY-YYYYYYYYYYYY}
+    {"status": "ok", "id": "AAAAAAAA-AAAA-AAAA-AAAA-AAAAAAAAAAAA"}
   ]
 }
 ```

-If you send a single message that isn't wrapped in an array, the `data` field will be the push ticket also not wrapped in an array.
+If you send a single message that isn't wrapped in an array to a single recipient, the `data` field will be the push ticket also not wrapped in an array.

 #### Push tickets